Real-Gecko/KSP-SimpleConstruction/readme.md

 ### Recommends

-* [KerbalStats][ks] - keeps tract of time on task, which can increase task efficiency
+* [KerbalStats][kstat] - keeps tract of time on task, which can increase task efficiency
 * [Not So SimpleConstructon!
 (NSSC)][NSSC]
 * [Keridian Dynamics Vessel Assembly (KDVA)][KDVA]
 * [SimpleLogistics!
 (SLOG!)][SLOG!]